Spain

 Very professional service.
 Good wine list with some excellent white wines from Galicia.

-Address, map in google and telephone number José Ortega y Gasset, 40 y también en Reina Mercedes, 12.
+José Ortega y Gasset, 40 y también en Reina Mercedes, 12.
 (Madrid).
 Tel: 915 778 272.

-Chef Manuel Domínguez Limeres - Diego Domínguez
+Chef: Manuel Domínguez Limeres - Diego Domínguez

-Recommended dishes Empanadas gallegas "Combarro".
+Empanadas gallegas "Combarro".
 Rodaballo salvaje a la gallega.
 Empanada de perdiz.
 Lamprea salvaje con patatas a lo pobre.
 Percebes de la ría.
 Lubina al horno.
 Merluza al estilo combarro.
 Mero al Albariño Valdamor.
 Callos a la gallega.
 Filloas al gusto..

-Further Information Closed Sunday nights, Easter week and August.
+Closed Sunday nights, Easter week and August.

 Combarro's rating in the following gastronomic guides

-1 sol
+- star 7.50 1 sol

-Other links related to Madrid
+Other useful links

 Restaurants in Madrid

-Best restaurants in Madrid
+Vegetarian restaurants in Spain